Skip to content

 Evaluation

-• Labs: BMP, TSH, CK level, anti Jo-1 antibody
+• Labs: CMP, TSH, CK level, LDH and aldolase

-• Skin biopsy in dermatomyositis: “interface dermatitis.”
+• Skin biopsy in dermatomyositis: “interface dermatitis,” notably the same findings as skin biopsy of lupus rashes

 Management